cybercom-finland/hacking-great-3/index.md

 ## Tech Track 3: Tensorflow with WaveNet and Communism by The Mad Machine Learning Scientist Tero Keski-Valkama
 We will check out a pre-trained [WaveNet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) network that has been fed hundreds of hours of Communist songs.
 This is interrogated to make music to our ears.
-The pre-requisite project is still work in progress, coming together here: [https://github.com/keskival/wavenet_synth](https://github.com/keskival/wavenet_synth).
-Don't worry, we will add the cleaned up final code to this repo well before the event, alongside with the corpus data, the pre-trained network and instructions.

 * [Instructions here!](https://cybercom-finland.github.io/hacking-great-3/t3-communist-ai/)